 Market risk is the risk that the Bank will incur a loss as a result of the mark-to-market revaluation of assets, liabilities and memorandum items caused by changes in market values of financial instruments, commodities and commodity derivatives due to changes in foreign exchange rates, interest rates and other factors.
-Market risks include currency risk, position risk, commodity risk, settlement risk, and counterparty risk.
+Market risks include currency risk, position risk and commodity risk.

-The Bank does not form a trading portfolio and its exposure to market risks is limited to currency risk and interest rate risk in the banking book, as well as possible settlement risk.
+The Bank does not form a trading portfolio, nor is it exposed to commodity risk, market risks is limited to currency risk and interest rate risk in the banking book.